matiushariman/spotify-mfe-app/README.md

 yarn install
 ```

-Create a `.local.env` file inside `apps/shell` and add the variables below
+Create a `.local.env` file in the root folder and add the variables below

 ```shell
 # .local.env